Proofreading Tips

 • Punctuation

 Colons and semicolons are often used interchangeably, but they’re actually two distinct punctuation marks with very different purposes.
-In this post, we’ll review how to use colons and semicolons and include examples.
+In this post, we’ll review how to use colons and semicolons and share examples.
 We’ll cover: Keep reading for more on colons and semicolons!
-What’s the Difference between a Colon and a Semicolon?
+What’s the Difference Between a Colon and a Semicolon?
 A colon (:) is […]

 Read more